Welcome to Snowdonia

 Swallow Falls (Welsh: Rhaeadr Ewynnol)

-Swallow Falls is a 42-metre cascade that sits within the Conwy County Borough just a few miles from Betws-y-Coed village.
-Although it’s not the tallest cascade in the country, it’s incredibly dramatic in its wild setting, and there are lots to see while you’re here!
+Swallow Falls is a 42-metre cascade that sits within the Conwy County Borough, just a few miles from Betws-y-Coed village.
+Although it’s not the tallest cascade in the country, it’s incredibly dramatic in its wild setting, and there is a lot to see while you’re here!

 Fairy Glen (Welsh: Ffos Anoddun)